mikekchar/Spacey/README.md

 main directory.
 This will run the tests and watch for changes on the source code in order to rerun appropriate tests.

+Note: the script test.sh will set up the path and run the tests assuming that you put the node modules directory in the current directory.

 Frequently Unanswered Questions
 -------------------------------
 Don't ask me to make an acronym for the above heading...
 These